Image

 Learning Objectives:

-- Weeks 2–3: Applied strategy and scenario-based exercises focused on resilience, civil-military cooperation, and whole-of-society responses
+• Weeks 2–3: Applied exercises focused on hybrid threats and cyber security

 The Marshall Center’s resident courses are designed to build strategic competencies through lectures, seminars, workshops, simulations, and individual consultations.
 By the end of each course, participants will: